williamjussiau/FlowControl/README.md

 ### Additional used of the toolbox
 The toolbox provides additional utility related to flow control:
 * Compute dynamic operators A, B, C, D and mass matrix E,
-* Restart a simulation from given field,
+* Restart a simulation from a given time in a previous simulation,
-* Arbitrary number of sensors,
+* Arbitrary number of sensors (for feedback or performance),
 * Export time series (measurements from sensors, perturbation kinetic energy...) and fields for visualization,
 * Parallel execution native to FEniCS,
 * To some extent, easy modification of the equations, numerical schemes and solvers used for time simulation,